Problem of the century

 9X female doctor is a bright face of young mathematics

-Wang Hong was born in Guilin, China, and studied at Peking University.
-She is currently an associate professor at the Courant Institute for Mathematical Sciences at New York University, where she has been honored for her outstanding contributions to mathematics.
+Wang Hong was born in Guilin (China) and studied at Peking University.
+She is currently an associate professor at the Courant Institute for Mathematical Sciences at New York University (USA) where she was honored for her outstanding contributions to mathematics.

 According to Chinese media, Wang Hong started studying at Peking University in 2007 at the age of 16 and graduated with a bachelor's degree in mathematics in 2011.

-Many online commentators have suggested that this breakthrough could make her a candidate for the Fields Medal - a prestigious mathematics award awarded every four years to mathematicians under 40 who have made outstanding contributions to the field.
+Many online comments said that this breakthrough could help her become a candidate for the Fields Medal - a prestigious mathematics prize awarded every four years to mathematicians under 40 who have made outstanding contributions to the field.

 The next award ceremony will be held in 2026 at the International Congress of Mathematicians.
 If honored, Wang Hong will become the first Chinese woman to receive the prestigious medal.

-According to SCMP , proving the Kakeya conjecture in three-dimensional space is considered a breakthrough that could have a major impact on fields such as imaging, data processing, cryptography and wireless communications.
+According to SCMP , proving the Kakeya conjecture in three-dimensional space is considered a breakthrough that could have a huge impact on fields such as imaging, data processing, cryptography and wireless communications.

 “This is considered one of the top mathematical achievements of the 21st century,” said Professor Eyal Lubetzky, Director of the Courant Institute for Mathematical Sciences at New York University.